sashetophizika/batc/README.md

 color_shell = white  # color of the outer shell
 color_charge = cyan  # color of the charging symbol
-color_number = NULL  # color of the number inside, can improve readability
+color_number = NULL  # color of the number inside, remove line for default

 mode = c             # c for capacity, t for temperature or m for time in minutes bat_number = 0       # read from /sys/class/power_supply/BAT0